cinnData/MLearning/Examples/[MLE-05] Example - The spam filter.md

 ## Target vector and feature matrix

 We use scikit-learn to obtain our decision tree classifiers, so we create a **target vector** and a **feature matrix**.
-The target vector is the last column (`spam`) and the feature matrix contains the other columns.
+The target vector is the last column (`spam`) and the feature matrix integrates the other columns.

 ```
 In [5]: y = df['spam']